 - contractile vacuole terminal

 I find Monodinium balbianii frequently and regularly.
 The species occurs among floating plants as well as in plankton.
-It is easily identified by the conical snout and the singular girdle of cilia at the anterior end (s. figs. 1 a-b and 2 a-b).
+It is easily identified by the conical snout and the single girdle of cilia at the anterior end (s. figs. 1 a-b and 2 a-b).
 The similar species Didinium nasutum has two girdles of cilia.
 The extrusomes of Monodinium balbianii are straight and rod-shaped.
-They are described to be 5 – 10 µm long.
-In my population I could also find extrusomes with 15 µm length (s. fig. 2b), but I cannot exclude that these extrusomes could be from phagocytosed prey.
+They are described to be 5–10 µm long.
+In my population I could also find extrusomes with 15 µm length (s. fig. 2b), but I cannot exclude that these extrusomes derived from phagocytosed prey.
 In squashed specimens, the dorsal brush can be seen, which consists of 5 rows arranged below the girdle of cilia (s. fig. 3).
-The apical girdle of cilia consists of 54-80 obliquely arranged rows of basal bodies (s. fig. 4).
+The apical girdle of cilia consists of 54–80 obliquely arranged rows of basal bodies (s. fig. 4).

 Fig. 1 a-b: Monodinium balbianii.
 L = 105 µm.
 Two focal planes of a freely swimming specimen.
 Obj.
 60 X.

 Fig. 2 a-b: Monodinium balbianii.
 L = 80 µm.
-Two focal planes of a second, slightly squashed specimen. freely swimming specimen.
+Two focal planes of a second, slightly squashed specimen.
 CV = contractile vacuole, EX = extrusomes, FV = food vacuoles, GC = girdle of cilia, Ma = macronucleus, MB = mouth bulge.
 Obj.
 100 X.

 Fig. 3: Monodinium balbianii.
 In a strongly squashed specimen the 5 rows (1-5) of the dorsal brush are visible.
 Obj.
 100 X.

 Fig. 4: Monodinium balbianii.
-The obliquely arranged rows of basal bodies (RBB) of the girdle of cilia.
+The obliquely arranged rows of basal bodies (RBB) of the ciliary girdle.
 Obj.
 100 X.